Honor Band Competition Rules and Entry

 5. Selection procedures for judges and finances shall be determined by the Region Band Chair and that Region’s membership, with adherence to the rules, procedures, and guidelines within this document.

 a.
 The maximum Region entry fee is $400 per participating ensemble if a Region round is required.
-The payment is due to the Region Chair by June 1.
+The payment must be received by the Region Chair on or before June 1.
+Failure to remit payment by June 1 will result in disqualification.

 b.
 If no Region round is required for a given classification, no Region fee may be charged to bands in said classification.